Helen Aguirre Ferré

-Helen Aguirre Ferré (born 1957) is a Nicaraguan American journalist and the current executive director for the Republican Party of Florida.
+Helen Aguirre Ferré (born 1957) is a Nicaraguan American journalist and the former executive director for the Republican Party of Florida.
 She previously served as Communications Director for Florida Governor Ron DeSantis.
 Aguirre Ferré was the Director for Strategic Communications and Public Affairs at the National Endowment for the Arts from August to December 2018 and the White House's Director of Media Affairs from January 2017 to August 2018.
 Prior to that, she hosted the public affairs program Issues on WPBT 2.

 Career

 Aguirre Ferré was an op-ed columnist for the Miami Herald.
 She hosted a Spanish-language talk radio show on Univision America until 2015.

 Aguirre Ferré is a former Opinion Page Editor of Diario Las Americas.